 Overall Paris 62 Par Arrondissement is very good, detailed, easy to use and easy to carry around.
 Except for the map key page (which is in five languages) Paris 62 is in French.
 But that's not really a problem for a map book!

-By the way, the description of Paris 62 Par Arrondissement at Amazon.ca is incorrect.
+By the way, the description of Paris 62 Par Arrondissement at Amazon.com is incorrect.
 It's listed as being a folded map, but it's not, it's a map book.
 We know, cuz we bought one to find out.
-(Oddly, this map is three bucks cheaper in Canada.)

 Buy at Amazon